-The ESC is one of the worlds biggest TV events.
-That makes it a great stage for guest appearances by international stars such as Justin Timberlake, seen here at ESC 2016.
+The ESC is one of the world's biggest TV events.
+That makes it a great stage for guest appearances by international stars such as Justin Timberlake.

 The times when singers had to perform between papier mâché elements at the European Song Contest (ESC) are long gone.
 TV stations are outdoing each other with their stage concepts as hosts of the global mega event.
-For example at the ESC 2017 in Kiev, Ukraine, a circular-shaped stage with lots of moving elements creates a special setting for each artist.
-Or at the ESC 2016 in Stockholm, Sweden, huge LED walls provided optical illusions.
+For example, at the ESC in Kiev, Ukraine, a circular-shaped stage with lots of moving elements creates an exceptional setting for each artist.
+Or at the ESC in Stockholm, Sweden, massive LED walls provided optical illusions.
 But what does a stage really need for such a huge TV production?
-A look behind the scenes at the Song Contest in 2016, whose stage provides a perfect example of what is made possible by the combination of video technology, light and projections – and all thanks to ACRYLITE®.
+A look behind the scenes at the Song Contest, whose stage provides a perfect example of what is made possible by the combination of video technology, light and projections – and all thanks to ACRYLITE® LED color-changing back lit acrylic.

 - Per Andersson